 Dr. Christina B. McSherry holds a Doctorate in Nursing Research and Theory Development from New York University and a Masters in Nursing Education from NYU.
-Her primary research interest is in hospice and palliative care issues.
-Her primary focus is on end of life issues specifically the changes that a person experiences as they live their dying experience.
-She has presented her research at different venues including: the New Jersey State Nurses' Association Convention, 2009.
+Her primary research interest is on end of life issues, specifically the changes that a person experiences as they live their dying experience.
+She has presented her research at different venues including: The Sixth Annual Conferences of the New Jersey End of Life Nursing Education Consortium (ELNEC), April 2011, and the New Jersey State Nurses' Association Convention, 2009.

 Dr. McSherry has worked, with colleagues, on two federally funded longitudinal research studies: Quality of Life for AIDS and Cancer Patients and their Family Caregivers; and Education and Social Support for Women with Breast Cancer and Their Partners.

 Her publications include: